readthedocs/ethicalads.io/content/pages/publisher-faq.md

 ## How do you target ads?

-We target ads on two primary things: location and keywords.
+We target ads on two primary things: visitor location and page content.
-Location targeting uses the IP address of the client, but we only target this to the Country and US State level.
+Location targeting uses the IP address of the visitor, but we only target this to the country level.
-Keyword targeting comes from either the site or page the ad is shown on.
-Sites have default keywords,
-but publishers can override this with [Page-specific keywords](https://ethical-ad-client.readthedocs.io/en/latest/#page-specific-keywords).
-**We strongly recommend implementing Page-specific keywords to increase the success of your ads**, if you have this metadata on your site.
+IP addresses are not stored.

+For page content, we crawl sites just like a search engine spider does and index individual pages on your site with their content relevant to advertisers.
+This lets us target ad campaigns to the most relevant sites and pages across our network for each advertiser.
+This is how EthicalAds serves relevant ads without using any personal data or tracking.

+You can see exactly how much of your content is categorized in your publisher dashboard.
+This is our most advanced targeting and we charge advertisers more for these highly targeted placements.
+You'll earn more money the more of your content is categorized.

+You can read more about our content targeting [here]({filename}../posts/2022-content-based-targeting.md).

 ## Is EthicalAds open source?